viaacode/avo-data-migration/README.md

 Run ```source/00-prepare_db.sql```

 First clean-up some data.
-Then create the views for the datasaets we need to migrate.
+Then create the views for the datasets we need to migrate.
 These views handsomely extract, aggregate and transform the essential data into a readily usable dataset for migration.

 ### 2. Prepare target